vlgiitr/academic-kickstart/content/blogs/noisy_research_track.md

 ---

-It's pretty common for an undergrad to get fascinated by the idea of research in a particular field.
-However, at several occasions, due to a lack of guidance, or an unclear road map, most of them may quickly lose interest in their work, or simply give up half way through their research journey.
+It's pretty common to get fascinated by the idea of research.
+But sometimes we lose intrest midway through it.
+Ride this noisy track with one of our undergrad reasercher !